HL7/fhir-cow-ig/input/pagecontent/index.md

 * **Workflow management and tracking** – tracking the status of execution; coordinating responsibilities, tracking request status, and managing earlier steps in the process.

 * **Sharing supporting information** – it's often difficult to include all relevant background with a request.
 For example, HL7 v2 struggles to associate a surgical consult with a specific imaging study.
-This guide offers ways to share supporting data, though it doesn’t cover how fulfillers communicate their information requirements (e.g., via order questionnaires).
+This guide offers ways to share supporting data, though it doesn’t cover how Fulfillers communicate their information requirements (e.g., via order questionnaires).

-* **Requesting additional information** – fulfillers may need information not already in the chart and not always required for similar services, making ad hoc follow-ups necessary.
+* **Requesting additional information** – Fulfillers may need information not already in the chart and not always required for similar services, making ad hoc follow-ups necessary.

 * **Closing the loop** – ensuring outcomes (e.g., consult notes, imaging results, care plans) are shared back with the initiating provider.